Disarming a peace officer defense attorney - Wis. Stat. 941.21

 For a free consultation, contact our criminal defense law firm at (414) 270-0202.

 What is disarming a peace officer?
 Wis.
 Stat.
 941.21

 Disarming a peace officer.
 Whoever intentionally disarms a peace officer who is acting in his or her official capacity by taking a dangerous weapon or a device or container described under s.
 941.26 (1g) (b) or (4) (a) from the officer without his or her consent is guilty of a Class H felony.
 This section applies to any dangerous weapon or any device or container described under s.
 941.26 (1g) (b) or (4) (a) that the officer is carrying or that is in an area within the officer’s immediate presence.

 The “devices or container” include pepper spray, or a “tear gas bomb, hand grenade, projectile or shell or any other container of any kind or character into which tear gas or any similar substance is used or placed for use to cause bodily discomfort, panic, or damage to property.”
 Disarming refers to taking the weapon from the officer himself, or taking the weapon from an area immediately within the officer’s presence.

-A peace officer is defined in section 939.22(22) of the Wisconsin Statutes.
+Section 939.22(22) of the Wisconsin Statutes defines peace officer.
 Peace officer “means any person vested by law to maintain public order or to make arrests for crime, whether that duty extends to all crimes or is limited to specific crimes.
 ‘Peace officer’ includes a commission warden and a university police officer…” A peace officer acts in an “official capacity” when that officer performed acts that they are employed to perform.